 Factors to Consider When Choosing a Savings Account

 The right savings account for you is not just about the interest rate it offers.
-Several other factors play a crucial role in determining how well a savings account aligns with your financial goals and needs.
+Several other factors play a key role in determining how well a savings account aligns with your financial goals and needs.
 Here’s what to consider:

 Interest Rate